SOC3090 : Investigating the Body

 Aims

-The module will introduce students to, and advance their knowledge of, social and ethical debates around the human body.
+The module will introduce students to, and advance their knowledge of, sociological debates around the human body.
 It will explore important theoretical understandings of how we live in our bodies, how our body plays a part in social interaction, is transformed, ages, is treated by medicine, and is regulated by law and social norms.
 In doing so we will explore the significance of the human body to our position in the world.
+As an important topic across many areas of sociological work there is a broad range of topic and conceptual approach we can take that can vary depending on what is happening in the world and who contributes to the module.

-The topics in the module have been selected to capture contemporary dynamics around the human body which raise questions about social acceptability and legal regulation in different spheres of intimate and social life.
-They also will allow us to consider how we can research the human body and its significance to interaction and identity.
+The topics in the module are selected to capture contemporary dynamics around the human body which raise questions about social acceptability and social and legal regulation in different spheres of intimate and social life.
+The module also acknowledges the role of the body in creative expression.
+We will also consider how we can research the human body and its significance to interaction and identity.
 Sociological theory on the body and embodiment is at the heart of the module.

 The module aims are: